Instalily/pst_scraper/README.md

 - Extracts emails from PST files with full metadata
 - Handles email attachments and linked messages
-- Outputs data to CSV format for easy importing into databases or analysis tools
+- Outputs data to multiple CSV tables for easy importing into SQL databases
 - Processes folders recursively, maintaining PST folder structure
 - Batched processing for memory efficiency
 - Supports processing multiple PST files in a single run
 - Saves email attachments to a specified directory with unique numeric identifiers
-- Appends to existing output files if they exist
-- Supports both file paths and byte streams as input

 ## Installation